y330/FragmentQR/index.md

 #### **What are Text Fragments?**

-A Text Fragment is a URL fragment that specifies a piece of text to be scrolled into view and highlighted, in Chromium 80 and later.
-This feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.
+A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted.
+In Chromium 80 or later, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.
-.

 **Technically,** it is a part of URL defined in the URI fragment(*your-url/#URI-fragment*) that defines a peice of text.
 The syntax for a text fragment is *your-url/#:~:text="text-fragment"*.

-#### **What is FragmentQR really, and ?**
+#### **What really is FragmentQR, and why should I get it?**

-FragmentQR is a Chrome extesion that lets the user select any text on a webpage and converts it into a text fragment, which is then appended as a text fragment to the end of the pages URL.
+FragmentQR is a Chrome extesion that lets the user select any text on a webpage and convert it into a text fragment, which is then appended as to the end of the pages URL.

 #### **What browsers/platforms required to make use of Text Fragments?**